Pfeiffer Big Sur State Park : CAMPING

 State Parks Pass holders must present pass at kiosk upon entry to park.

-Each campsite includes a parking area for at least one car, a fire pit with half-grill and picnic table.
+Each campsite includes a parking area for at least one car, a fire pit and a picnic table.
 No hookups are provided at any site.
-Fresh water, hot showers and toilets are a short walk.
+Fresh water, hot showers and toilets are located throughout the campground.

 LATE ARRIVALS: Campers with a reservation who arrive after the kiosk has closed may proceed to their campsite.
-A Late Arrivals board will be posted at the kiosk with names and campsite numbers.
+A board will be posted at the kiosk with names and campsite numbers.
 There will also be printed campground maps available.
-Please check in with the kiosk in the morning at 8:00 am to complete your registration.
+Please check in with the kiosk by 10 a.m. the following morning to complete your registration.

 Any discount pass must be presented at the time of check in.
 Visitors reserving accessible campsites must possess a DMV Disabled Placard or license plates issued by DMV (or similar agency of another state).
 A Disabled Veterans license plate will also be accepted when reserving or occupying an accessible campsite.
 At the time of check-in, visitors must show the DMV placard.
 The disabled visitor must be an occupant of the site for the entire reservation period.
 No refunds will be issued for invalid reservations.

 All campsites at Pfeiffer Big Sur are on a reservation system.
-Everyday during peak season, the campground is usually entirely reserved (booked 6 months in advance).
-Occasionally there may be cancellations that allow some day-of sites to be available.
+During peak season, the entire campground is usually reserved (booked 6 months in advance).
+Occasionally, there may be cancellations that allow some day-of sites to be available.
 To get a day-of campsite (also known as a walk-up campsite), you must be physically present at the park's entrance kiosk.
 Day-of sites cannot be reserved over the phone, nor can information about site availability be obtained by calling.
-If you would like to try to get a walk-up site, it is best to be at the entrance kiosk when it opens at 8:00 am.
-At times of high demand, a waiting list may be created.
+If you would like to try to acquire a walk-up site, check with the entrance kiosk after 3 p.m. on the day you wish to camp.
+This is not recommended.
+It is always better to come prepared with a reservation due to the popularity of Big Sur.

 Hot showers are token-operated.
 Campers may purchase tokens at the entrance kiosk or at select bathroom locations throughout the campground.
-2 tokens = $1.00 = 4 minutes of shower time (2 minutes per token).
-Tokens may only be purchased in $1 increments.
+1 token = $1.00 = 5 minutes of shower time.
 Showers are available to registered campers only.

 Pfeiffer Big Sur State Park has a dump station that includes potable water for freshwater tank fills.
 Campers with reservations and en route campers may use the dump station at no additional charge.
 Non-campers wishing to use the dump station may do so for a fee of $10.